openstack-archive/searchlight/doc/source/plugins/neutron.rst

 RBAC in searchlight neutron plugin is implemented as::

 Networks are visible within a tenant OR if they are shared OR if they are external.
-Subnets are visible within a tenant OR if their network is shared (OR for admins if their network is external) Ports are visible within a tenant (OR for admins if their network is shared or external) Routers are visible within a tenant
+Subnets are visible within a tenant OR if their network is shared (OR for admins if their network is external).
+Ports are visible within a tenant (OR for admins if their network is shared or external).
+Routers are visible within a tenant.
+Floating IPs are visible within a tenant.

 Release Notes
 =============